 As illustrated here, the results are indeed a bit more precise but the main improvement is of course the guaranteed density of the result.
-Also, \RIEF{} is generally slower than \IEF{} and profiling shows that this is due to a decreased efficiency in computing the integer hull: we start each time from the whole symbolic state instead of starting from the successor of an already computed integer hull. sThis could be mitigated using a cache for the constraints generated in computing the integer hulls.
+Also, \RIEF{} is generally slower than \IEF{} and profiling shows that this is due to a decreased efficiency in computing the integer hull: we start each time from the whole symbolic state instead of starting from the successor of an already computed integer hull.
+This could be mitigated using a cache for the sets of parameter valuations generated in computing the integer hulls.